 What is Sound?

 Hearing is a sense endowed to us, thanks to the presence of the human auditory system.
 This auditory system gives us the ability to perceive sound by detecting vibrations in the surrounding medium.
 The vibration as mentioned earlier consists of minute pressure variations.
-How the human ear converts pressure difference into a perception is fascinating.
+How the human ear converts pressure difference into perception is fascinating.
 We will now take a closer look at how this is achieved.
-We are going to start where a sound wave would start and follow it on its journey from outside of our ear all the way to our brain.
+We are going to start where a sound wave would start and follow it on its journey from outside our ear all the way to our brain.

 When you see someone, all you see is a very small part of a very complex mechanism.
 The flaps of cartilage are known as the Pinna.
 These folds of cartilage help reflect the incoming sound waves and also affect its intensity.
-This effect allows the brain to figure out direction of the source of the sound.
+This effect allows the brain to figure out the direction of the source of the sound.
 The pinna is the opening to the ear Canal.
 The ear canal is a small cylindrical tube about 2.5 centimetres long.
-This canal leads to a vibrating membrane commonly known as eardrum.
-The eardrum marks the beginning of middle Ear.
+This canal leads to a vibrating membrane commonly known as the eardrum.
+The eardrum marks the beginning of the Middle Ear.

 This article explains the phenomenon of hearing, the human ear and its various components.
 It’s an amazingly complex system and it adds a whole new dimension to your experience of the world.
 Learn science the right way!

 Join BYJU’S and fall in love with learning.